EMDK/docs/edge/source/api/securenfc/MifarePlusSL3.md

 **Parameters:**

-keyBlockNo - Key Block Number of the block to be authenticated.(range
+`keyBlockNo` - Key Block Number of the block to be authenticated.(range
             0x4000 to 0x404F depending card size) . keyBlockNo represent a key in the card which is the same key that SamKey represent in the SAM.

-samkey - SAM key to be used for authentication.
+`samkey` - SAM key to be used for authentication.
 Only AES key should be
             used.

-samDiverseParams - Diversification parameters for current key.
-If present
+`samDiverseParams` - Diversification parameters for current key.
+If present, then
+            valid length of this parameter is between 1 to 31 bytes.
+If diversification is not required by current key then this parameter should be NULL.
+This parameter is not supported currently, there application should pass null.

 **Returns:**